New councils for Chelmer Village and Chelmsford Garden Community

 With local elections coming up on 4 May 2023, the City Council are holding briefing sessions on 1 March for anyone interested in standing as a councillor.

-Find out more about local democracy and what services each tier of council is responsible for at https://www.chelmsford.gov.uk/your-council/councillors-committees-and-decision-making/understanding-what-local-councils-do/.
+Find out more about local democracy and what services each tier of council is responsible for.

-Chelmsford Community Garden Council have a website and a Facebook page for anyone interested in finding out more.
+You can visit the Chelmsford Community Garden Council website or Facebook page to find out more.
 Chelmer Village Council’s website will be ready soon.
 For now residents can visit the City Council’s ‘Standing for Election’ web page to get involved.

 Councillor Rose Moore is a non-political parish councillor for Springfield Parish Council.
 In the video below she explains how she became involved in local government at parish level and what she finds most rewarding about the role.